AndrewXu55/Spectro-Data-Analyzer/README.md

 # Spectroscopic Data Analyzer
 **By:** Andrew Xu

-**Mentor:** Eshan Dahal with Assistance from Aldo Badano
+**Mentor:** Eshan Dahal with Assistance from Aldo Badano and Sabri Amer.

 ## Purpose

 This repository contains Open-Source Data Analysis Software using Python libraries (`Tkinter`, `NumPy`, and `Matplotlib`) to conduct Spectroscopic Photon Counting Analysis with a built-in UI.
 It transfers Hexitech files into graphable data to detect radiation.
 I did this project during my time as an ORISE intern at FDA.
+This project was later further developed and published on MDPI ([here](https://www.mdpi.com/1424-8220/24/16/5307)).

 # Structure and Input/Output